Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/change-deployment.md

 -   **Delete an enterprise project plan or a team project**.
-Before you delete a mapped project plan or a mapped team project, you must first unmap all project plans that are mapped to the team project.
+Before you delete a mapped project plan or a mapped project, you must first unmap all project plans that are mapped to the project.
 For more information, see [Manage the association of enterprise projects to team projects](https://msdn.microsoft.com/en-us/library/gg412651(v=vs.120).aspx).

 -   **Delete an instance of Project Web Access or Project Web App (PWA)**.
-Before you delete an instance of PWA, you must first remove all associations of team project collections that are mapped to the instance and then unregister it.
+Before you delete an instance of PWA, you must first remove all associations of project collections that are mapped to the instance and then unregister it.
 For more information, see [Remove a component from participating in data